Maladaptive Behavior and Anxiety: What’s the Connection?

 Identifying maladaptive behaviors is only half the battle.
 Learning how to replace them with healthy responses is the rest.

 Life changes, illnesses, and traumatic events can trigger anxiety that can be difficult to manage, opening up the potential for anxiety disorders.
 Here at The Meadows Malibu, we help many patients who are struggling in this area.
 Symptoms include excessive worrying and intense, sustained anxiousness and nervousness that extends beyond the typical kind of worry that is appropriate in life situations.
-This type of anxiety can interfere with day-to-day functioning and leave a person feeling consumed by fear and drained of energy.
+This type of anxiety can interfere with day-to-day functioning and leave you feeling consumed by fear and drained of energy.

 What Is Maladaptive Behavior?

 Rather than help you cope successfully with anxiety or other mental health issues, maladaptive behaviors keep you stuck in them — or make conditions worse.
-To better understand these patterns, Healthline offers the following examples as maladaptive coping strategies: avoidance, withdrawal, passive-aggressiveness, self-harm, anger, substance use, maladaptive daydreaming, and acting out sexually.
+To better understand these patterns, Healthline.com offers the following examples as maladaptive coping strategies: avoidance, withdrawal, passive-aggressiveness, self-harm, anger, substance use, maladaptive daydreaming, and acting out sexually.
 Here’s a brief look at each:

 1. Avoidance and withdrawal

 Though disengaging from unpleasantness can at times be one productive way of dealing with a situation, choosing this solution regularly can be harmful.
-Similarly, it’s ok to unplug and veg out in front of the TV on occasion (or play video games, lose yourself in a book, etc.), but doing so often — instead of being engaged in the world — can lead to an unhealthy lack of interaction and support.
+Similarly, it’s OK to unplug and veg out in front of the TV on occasion (or play video games, lose yourself in a book, etc.), but doing so often — instead of being engaged in the world — can lead to an unhealthy lack of interaction and support.

 2. Daydreaming